“Painting with a purpose”

 Thanks for visiting my page.
 I am Robyn Gray, an artist from Toowoomba, Queensland.
 I am an acrylic artist and work in a modern or romantic impressionist style.
 The subject matter for modern impressionist work is drawn from local scenes and depicted in vivid colours and the subject matter for my romantic impressionist work is gathered from different reference material, with the composition from my imagination.
 But in between these styles I like to break out into a quirky/pop art style every now and then for fun, or even expressionistic landscapes in vivid colours with skyscapes which I have always loved to paint.

 How did I get into painting?
 In my thirties I started sketching the kids while they watched tv and was pleasantly surprised to see a likeness.
-I then began taking classes with local artists and loved it!
-Trying every medium, over about five years I settled on pastels for a while but didn't have funds to frame and preserve them, so stored them in newspaper under the bed (where they still are).
-I then gave up art due to family illness until my fifties when I started dabbling in acrylics and was hooked again.
+I then began taking classes with local artists, the first being the late John Perham, experimenting with every medium, over about five years.
+I settled on pastels for a while but couldn't work out how to preserve them without framing, so stored them in newspaper under the bed (where they still are).
+I then gave up art due to family commitments until my fifties when I started dabbling in acrylics and was hooked again.

 My inspiration comes from nature, the beach, and everyday scenes of life around us and I strive to convey the way the light picks up ordinary objects and turns them into extraordinary.